Request a free case evaluation

 All Information Submitted to Us is Kept Strictly Confidential

 If you are facing a drunk driving charge, get a FREE consultation for your case.
-Just complete the form below and submit it.
 The firm offers statewide representation.
 You can also contact us by visiting our Farmington Hills Office:

 26677 W. Twelve Mile Rd.